Jqueen43/Nigerian_Language_Identifier/README.md

 See the notebook for full classification reports and confusion matrices.
 The Linear SVM was the best-performing model on the held-out test set.

+## Limitations
+App still needs to be fine-tuned and trained on more data to work efficiently.